daniel-molina/visualequation/README.md

 To run the program successfully, you need:

 * pygame
-* LaTeX (maybe you need to install separatelly some packages like amssymb).
+* LaTeX (maybe you need to install separatelly some packages).
 The command used is
   * latex
-* Some programs commands that are probably installed:
+* Some commands that are probably installed if you have the others:
   * dvipng
   * python2

 In debian or derivatives, it should be enough:

-\# apt-get install python-pygame dvipng
+\# apt-get install python-pygame dvipng texlive-math-extra

 Yes, LaTeX will require around 600 MB, but the quality of the equations is incredible too.